Indiana Sports Betting Laws

 Has Anyone Been Arrested For Sports Betting In Indiana?

 If they have, they have done an excellent job of covering their tracks.
 We have not found any reference of a player being convicted or even arrested for playing the odds online.
-Remember, sports betting in Indiana is working its way towards legality and there is nothing in the Indiana Code that suggest using an offshore operator is against the law.
+Remember, sports betting in Indiana worked its way towards legality and there is nothing in the Indiana Code that suggest using an offshore operator is against the law.

 What Is The Best Way To Fund Your Indiana Sports Betting Account?